-This easy Sausage Pasta with Garlic Cauliflower is just the comforting meal you have been craving now that the nights are getting cooler.
+This easy pasta dish is the comforting meal you have been craving now that the nights are getting cooler.
 A hearty and light pasta dish filled with lean turkey sausage, earthy cauliflower, and plenty of flavor.
 If you are a sausage lover, you also need to try this Turkey Sausage and Broccoli Pasta.

 Also, I almost always use high fiber pasta or whole wheat pasta.
 Personally, I prefer whole wheat, but the rest of the house likes the more "traditional pasta," so many nights its high fiber white pasta.
 Both are great options and will help you sneak in some extra fiber and whole grains.
 Alternatively, you could use spaghetti squash or zucchini noodles for a low carb option.
 I would just recommend doubling the sausage to make sure it is filling enough.

 There's not too much more to it than that.
 Top it all off with some fresh Parmesan cheese and fresh basil and dinner is ready.